krynv/react-graphql-client/README.md

-# React and GraphQL Client
+# A very basic example of how to consume a GraphQL API in React

-Designed to work alongside the [graphql-express-server](graphql-express-server).
-This React Apollo client displays the information retrieved from a GraphQL express server.
+This extremely basic React Apollo client displays information retrieved from a GraphQL express server.

-Install dependencies:
+Designed to work alongside the [graphql-express-server](https://github.com/krynv/graphql-express-server) application.

-    npm i
+## Run the application

-Make sure to have the [graphql-express-server](graphql-express-server) running locally on port 1337.
+Make sure to have the latest [graphql-express-server](https://github.com/krynv/graphql-express-server) running locally on port `1337`.

-Start client app:
+Lazystart

-    npm start
+    git clone git@github.com:krynv/react-graphql-client && npm i && npm start